 Work-based learning directly addresses North Carolina’s growing need for skilled workers by providing students and job seekers with opportunities to engage in career awareness, career exploration, and career experiences.
 These activities connect classroom learning with real-world learning ensuring North Carolinians are better prepared for the jobs of today and tomorrow.

-As part of the NC Student Connect Initiative, NCBCE has a series of 4 remote learning conferences.
+As part of the NC Student Connect initiative, NCBCE hosted a series of 4 remote learning conferences.
 Check out the NC Student Connect Website to learn more about the conferences HERE.

 Summary of What We Do

 Help to provide Work-Based Learning opportunities for students across North Carolina.

 Through our many initiatives we help students gain knowledge and experience in various industries.

 Help businesses and the NC school system engage with their communities.

 Students are often not aware of local job industries and businesses don’t know how to engage with local talent.
 When businesses and the school system work together, this bridge between the two is made, leading to more community awareness and engagement.